ziotom78/raytracing_course/tomasi-ray-tracing-07b.md

         assert ray.at(1.0).is_close(Point(0.0, -2.0, 0.0))
     ```

--   Per `PerspectiveCamera` il test sarà molto simile.
+-   Things are similar for `PerspectiveCamera`.

 # `PerspectiveCamera`

--   Oltre all'*aspect ratio* e alla trasformazione, la proiezione prospettica richiede anche la distanza $d$ tra lo schermo e l'osservatore.
+-   Apart from the *aspect ratio* and the transformation, perspective projections require the distance $d$ between the screen and the observer.

--   Questa è l'implementazione in Python:
+-   This is a possible implementation in Python:

     ```python
     class PerspectiveCamera(Camera):